Difference Between CSV and Excel

 CSV vs Excel Infographics

-- Full form of CSV is comma separated value and of MS Excel is Microsoft Excel.
+- The full form of CSV is a comma-separated value, and MS Excel is Microsoft Excel.

-- CSV is a plain text file and hence, it is a common file without any standardisation or structuring.
-While Excel is highly standardised and structured by keeping in mind the requirements of the present corporate world.
+- CSV is a plain text file, and hence, it is a common file without any standardization or structuring.
+While Excel is highly standardized and structured by keeping in mind the requirements of the present corporate world.

-- CSV file is plain text file, so all the data will be stored by using comma as a separator between two units of data, hence charts are not possible to store in the CSV format While, excel saves the data in binary format, hence all the data related to charts can be saved in excel format.
+- CSV file is a plain text file, so all the data will be stored by using a comma as a separator between two units of data; hence charts are not possible to store in the CSV format While, excel saves the data in binary form; therefore all the data related to charts can be saved in excel format.

-- CSV files cannot be directly linked with the external sources, while excel file can be easily integrated with external sources in such a manner that input can come from external sources and the data extraction can also be directly linked to the external sources.
+- CSV files cannot be directly linked with the external sources, while an excel file can be easily integrated with external sources in such a manner that input can come from external sources, and the data extraction can also be directly linked to the external sources.

-- Data analysis and manipulation can be done effectively and in a structured way in the Excel, while the same cannot be done in the CSV format as the data in such format cannot be linked with any other data
+- Data analysis and manipulation can be done effectively and in a structured way in Excel, while the same cannot be done in the CSV format as the data in such format cannot be linked with any other data.

-- It is very much easy to store CSV files as its size will always be smaller, while Excel files with the large database are very much tough to store and to maintain, as there is a high chance of getting corrupt or crash.
+- It is very much easy to store CSV files as its size will always be smaller, while Excel files with an extensive database are very much tough to store and to maintain, as there is a high chance of getting corrupt or crash.

-- CSV files are majority used by professionals in data analysis or visualisations while Excel is getting used by laymen as well as by professionals based on their requirement and purpose of work.
+- CSV files are majority used by professionals in data analysis or visualizations while Excel is getting used by laymen as well as by professionals based on their requirement and purpose of work.